 Funding & Support

-In 2015–2016, a TA appointment in CLA provided a minimum stipend of $15,366 ($19.70/hour), tuition benefits for up to 14 credits a semester, and 95% of the premium for health insurance coverage on the graduate assistant plan (the remaining 5% is deducted from a student’s paychecks).
+For the 2020-2021 academic year, a TA appointment in CLA provided a minimum stipend of $18,626 ($23.88/hour), tuition benefits for up to 14 credits a semester, and 95% of the premium for health insurance coverage on the graduate assistant plan (the remaining 5% is deducted from a student’s paychecks).

 Your collegiate fee is used to provide technology services and student services (such as commencement) for CLA graduate students.

-The CLA Grants Team provides this website as an informational resource for graduate students.
-Each semester, CLA grants also offers a workshop designed to assist graduate students with funding for dissertation funding and other major projects.
-The day and time of these workshops will be posted on this page as they are announced.
+CLA Research provides this website as an informational resource for graduate students.
+Each semester, CLA also offer a workshop designed to assist graduate students with funding for dissertation funding and other major projects.
+The day and time of these workshops will be posted online as they are announced.